-i) It is inherently full-duplex and allows the simultaneous exchange of Alice's and Bob's bits, ii) It is unconditionally secure when the selected bits of Alice and Bob are different, that is, for the cases of 01 and 10, which occur 50% of the time for uniform bit probabilities.
-As a result, it can be used to exchange the secure keys of two partners under certain protocols, iii) The use of background thermal noise allows a stealth and extremely low power consuming communication, which might be critical for future wired/wireless systems.
-For a more
+- i) It allows the simultaneous exchange of Alice's and Bob's bits in a single bit period, - ii) It is unconditionally secure when the selected bits of Alice and Bob are different, that is, for the cases of 01 and 10, which occur 50% of the time for uniform bit probabilities.
+As a result, it can be used to exchange the secure keys of two partners under certain protocols, - iii) The use of background thermal noise allows a stealth and extremely low power consuming communication, which might be critical for future wired/wireless systems.